DFE-Digital/education-benchmarking-and-insights/documentation/testing/test-plans/20240711_release-test-plan.md

 ### Entry Criteria:
 - all changes are in preprod after passing through the earlier quality gates

 ### Exit Criteria:
-- testing is complete
-- all logged issues are fixed and retested
+- all identified and logged issues during the testing phases are fixed and retested
 - sanity check in preprod are completed
+- all planned tests have been completed and with no pending issues

 ## Risk Management